haxtheweb/edtechjoker/draft-outline.md

 - Continue working on cards in groups while I roam around or show examples of conecpts within the context of people's repos at the front
 - Final card to be submitted by Sunday night

-# Week 8/9/10 Portfolio site
+# Week 8/9/10: Project 3 - Portfolio site PWA
 - Working as a team on a portfolio site
 - Come up with a basic comp for a three page portfolio site
 - This is to be worked on as a group